Looking to boost your estrogen naturally?

 But before that, let’s see what estrogen is and how you can get it from your food.

 Disclaimer: Before starting an estrogen-rich diet, consult your doctor to determine how to best adjust your diet to your specific needs.
-Also, tell your doctor if you decide to start a new herbal supplement because some herbs might interfere with other medications you’re taking.
+Also, tell your doctor if you decide to start a new herbal hormone balance supplement because some herbs might interfere with other medications you’re taking.

 What are Estrogen and Phytoestrogen?